-Quick-hitting band of heavy snow to affect cities from D.C. to Boston on Sunday
+Quick-hitting band of heavy snow may affect cities from D.C. to Boston on Sunday

 Potential for a band of fast-accumulating snow

 The issue with this system isn’t necessarily how much snow will fall but how quickly it will come down.
-The snow will only last about six hours in most spots, but snowfall rates could exceed an inch per hour.
-In fact, there is the potential for this system to overachieve, with 2-inch per hour snowfall rates not entirely out of the question.
+The snow will last only about six hours in most spots, but snowfall rates could exceed an inch per hour.
+In fact, there is the potential for this system to overachieve, with two-inch-per-hour snowfall rates not entirely out of the question.

 The reason for this is due to a sharp change in temperature with horizontal distance located a few thousand feet above the ground, known as “frontogenesis.”
-This will force the air to rise, and support a burst of heavy snowfall as it travels up the coast.
+This will force the air to rise and support a burst of heavy snowfall as it travels up the coast.

 In D.C., the heart of this band should move through between 5 a.m. and 11 a.m.
 Sunday.
 In Philadelphia, the key time frame would be 10 a.m. to 4 p.m., arriving in the Big Apple by noon.
 Isolated thundersnow isn’t out of the question, either.